 Foreword

 This living document is intended to reflect the compilation of agreements after each meeting of the Potential Partners.
-This version 10 reflects the agreements till the conclusion of May 07 and May 10, 2012 Virtual Meetings.
+This draft version 11 reflects the agreements till the conclusion of May 18, 2012 Virtual Meeting.

 Note: Revisions compared with previous version are made visible.

 Note: The Plenary is also invited to comment and give guidance on the structure and approach of this document, in addition to assessing the correctness of the content.

+Note: Due to evolution of agreements and decisions by the partners, timewise there can be some overlap in information in various parts in this document.

 Note: The CoU document will record “contentwise” agreed results, views and targets but not actions and processes (e.g. setting up adhoc groups etc.) for achieving the results and agreements.

 Note: Main version numbers like x (x=1,2,3, …) are used for Plenary level documents.
-Interim versions x.y (y=0…9) are used for the CoU AdHoc group internal process during the Plenary meetings/calls.

-oneM2M Initiative for Global M2M Standardization
+Interim versions x.y (y=0…9) are used for the CoU AdHoc group internal process during the Plenary meetings/calloneM2M Initiative for Global M2M Standardization

 “Compilation of Understanding”